Ohreum-Kwon/resume/README.md

 # Ohreum's Resume

-This resume project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This resume project was built using Angular

 ## Major Goals

 - Learn front end web development
-- Learn and pracitce new languages
+- Learn and practice new languages
-- Learn to use GitHub & cooperate on a project with others
+- Learn to use GitHub & collaborate on a project with others
 - Utilize component library

 ## Languages